Woutifier/edx-documentation/en_us/developers/source/conventions/safe_templates.rst

 Safe Template Linter
 ********************

-The safe template linter is a tool to help ensure best practices are being followed.
+The safe template linter is a tool to help you make sure that you are following best practices.

-The linter should be used in addition to following all documented best practices.
-It does not yet cover all rules.
-Additionally, for rules it does cover, it may output false positives.
-This is especially true with the Underscore.js template expressions.
+The linter does not yet cover all rules, and should be used in addition to following all documented best practices.
+Additionally, for rules that the linter does cover, there is a possibility of false positives, especially with the Underscore.js template expressions.

-For help running the linter, use the following command.
+For help with running the linter, use the following command.

 .. code-block:: bash